hutt/spectre/README.md

 # Copyright & License

-Copyright (c) 2013-2022 [HTML5 UP](https://htmlup.net) & [Ghost Foundation](https://ghost.org) - This theme is licensed under both the [MIT and Creative Commons Attribution 3.0](LICENSE).
+Copyright (c) 2013-2023 [HTML5 UP](https://htmlup.net), [Ghost Foundation](https://ghost.org) and [Jannis Hutt](https://hutt.io) - This theme is licensed under both the [MIT and Creative Commons Attribution 3.0](LICENSE).
 Please note that the terms of the Creative Commons license require that you maintain the footer attribution to freely use this theme.